VFM$^{4}$SDG: Unveiling the Power of VFMs for Single-Domain Generalized Object Detection: Introduction

-Based on the above insights, we propose VFM$^{4}$SDG, a dual-prior learning framework for single-domain generalized object detection, whose core idea is to introduce frozen VFMs as transferable cross-domain stability priors into both representation learning and query modeling.
-To address the degradation of object-background and inter-instance relation stability in the encoding stage, we propose \textbf{Cross-domain Stable Relational Prior Distillation (CSRPD)}, which distills cross-domain stable relational structures from VFMs into the detector encoder to promote consistent relational geometry across scales.
-To address the degradation of query semantic-spatial stability in the decoding stage, we further propose \textbf{Semantic-Contextual Prior-based Query Enhancement (SCPQE)}, which injects VFM-derived category prototypes and global visual context into query representations before they enter the decoder, enabling them to establish stable semantic identities prior to spatial localization and thereby maintain more reliable semantic-spatial anchoring in unseen domains.
-In this way, VFM$^{4}$SDG jointly improves robustness from two complementary aspects: the stability of object-background and inter-instance relation representations in the encoding stage and the semantic-spatial stability of query representations in the decoding stage.
-Extensive experiments show that our method consistently outperforms SOTA approaches on standard SDGOD benchmarks, validating the effectiveness and generality of the proposed framework.
+Based on these insights, we propose VFM$^{4}$SDG, a dual-prior guided learning framework for SDGOD, which introduces a frozen VFM as a transferable cross-domain stability prior into encoder representation learning and decoder query modeling.
+Specifically, to address encoder-side relational degradation caused by domain shift, we propose \textbf{Cross-domain Stable Relational Prior Distillation (CSRPD)}, which distills stable object-background and inter-instance relations from the VFM into the detector encoder to enhance multi-scale relational modeling.
+To further mitigate the adverse effect of upstream representation degradation on decoder-side query-object binding, we propose \textbf{Semantic-Contextual Prior-based Query Enhancement (SCPQE)}, which injects VFM-derived category semantic prototypes and global object context into queries before they enter the decoder layer, providing more stable semantic identities and spatial cues.
+Together, CSRPD and SCPQE compensate for encoder-side relational degradation and enhance decoder-side semantic-spatial query-object binding, effectively alleviating object-to-background collapse under domain shift.

+Our contributions are summarized as follows: \begin{itemize} \item We reveal a false-negative-dominated degradation pattern in SDGOD, termed \emph{object-to-background collapse}, where domain shift mainly weakens foreground activation rather than causing foreground category confusion.
+We further show that this stems from disrupted encoder-side object-background and inter-instance relations, which weakens decoder-side query-object binding. \item We investigate VFMs as cross-domain stability priors for SDGOD and find that DINOv3 preserves two complementary properties under severe shifts: intra-domain relational stability and cross-domain object response consistency, which compensate for the stable structures lost by DETR-style detectors. \item We propose VFM$^{4}$SDG, a dual-prior framework with Cross-domain Stable Relational Prior Distillation (CSRPD) and Semantic-Contextual Prior-based Query Enhancement (SCPQE).
+They respectively compensate for encoder-side relational degradation and enhance decoder-side query-object binding, achieving state-of-the-art performance on standard SDGOD benchmarks. \end{itemize}